aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-cell-data-from-a-worksheet/_index.md

 type: docs
 url: /get-cell-data-from-a-worksheet/
 weight: 10
+date: 2024-06-15
+api_version: "3.0"
 keywords: "Aspose.Cells Cloud, get cell data, Excel API, REST API, cell value, worksheet API, Aspose API example"
 description: "Retrieve a single cell’s value, type, and style from an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
-Includes cURL, SDK examples, parameters, and error handling."
+Includes cURL, SDK examples, parameters, and error handling.
+This guide shows how to retrieve cell metadata — including value, type, and formatting — from an Excel worksheet via Aspose.Cells Cloud REST API v3.0, with working cURL and SDK examples."
+ArticleTitle: "Get Cell Data from a Worksheet"
 ---

 This REST API retrieves a cell from an Excel worksheet when the **`cellOrMethodName`** parameter specifies a cell name (an A1‑style address such as `A3`).